 While I-70 makes it easier for many to travel and go to work, it can also be deadly.
 Interstate construction projects, tractor-trailers, reckless drivers, fatigued drivers, distracted drivers, and drunk drivers all make this major Indiana artery a danger to even the most careful drivers.
-Many of the 821 traffic deaths in Indiana in 2015 occurred somewhere along 1-70.
+Many of the 821 traffic deaths in Indiana in 2015 occurred somewhere along 1-70 as our Indianapolis car accident attorney explains.
 I-70 and other major highways are dangerous mostly because of the drivers on them.

 Critical Causes of Crashes Attributed to Drivers

 According to the National Highway Traffic Safety Administration (NHTSA), the critical reason for a crash was assigned to the driver in 94 percent of all motor vehicle crashes nationwide in 2014.
 These reasons were broken down into four main categories, accounting for various driver behaviors and instances of inaction: recognition error, decision error, performance error, and non-performance error.
 We explain what these kinds of errors entail below.